crispgm/crispgm.com/jekyll/index.md

 layout: page
 title: Home
 ---
 I am David Zhang, a.k.a Crisp or Crispgm on the Internet.
 I work as a software engineer of web architectures, mainly focus on the LAMP stacks.
 And I am also a fullstack engineer in professional level and have sense of basic UI designs.
+Here is one of [my simple résumé](/resume.html).

 In leisure times, photography, coffee and idols are things I greatly appreciate.

-Here is one of [my simple résumé](/resume.html) and a [GitHub Résumé](http://resume.github.io/?crispgm).

 Follow me on: